ledhed2222/dotfiles/README.md

 ```

 ##Terminal.app configuration
-* Preferences > Profiles > Shell - set 'when the shell exits' to 'close if the shell exited cleanly'
+* Preferences > Profiles > Shell - set 'when the shell exists' to 'close if
+  the shell exited cleanly'
-* Preferences > Profiles > Shell - set 'ask before closing' to 'only if there are processes other than the login shell and:' and add 'osascript' to that list
+* Preferences > Profiles > Shell - set 'ask before closing' to 'only if there
+  are processes other than the login shell and:' and add 'osascript' to that
+  list
-* Preferences > Profiles > Keyboard - map the 'home' key to \001 and the 'end' key to \005
+* Preferences > Profiles > Keyboard - map the 'home' key to \001 and the 'end'
+  key to \005
+* Preferences > Profiles > Advanced - uncheck 'Allow VT100 application keypad
+  mode"